Mason9483/git-notes/branches.md

-# Branches allow you to make seperate changes from the orignal file like bug fixes.
+# A branch allows you to make seperate changes from the orignal file like bug fixes.
 This is very modified.